G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/workflow_runner_node_guide.md

 1. **Identifies the target workflow** using the name or ID you provide
 2. **Maps your input data** to the target workflow's expected inputs
 3. **Executes the workflow** either as a subprocess (connected to parent) or independently
-4. **Monitors the execution** until completion or timeout
+4. **Monitors the execution** until completion, timeout, or HITL pause
+5. **Handles HITL states** by exposing required human input details for resumption
-5. **Returns the results** from the executed workflow to continue your main workflow
+6. **Returns the results** from the executed workflow to continue your main workflow

 ## Important: Execution Modes